Stefan Matteau

-Stefan Matteau (born February 23, 1994) is an American professional ice hockey forward for ERC Ingolstadt of the Deutsche Eishockey Liga (DEL).
+Stefan Matteau (born February 23, 1994) is a Canadian-American former professional ice hockey forward, who played in the National Hockey League (NHL).
 Matteau was born in Chicago, Illinois, but grew up in Blainville, Quebec.

 Playing career

 Matteau was drafted 29th overall in the 2012 NHL Draft by the New Jersey Devils.
 He is described as a rugged power forward who plays a hard-nose style.
 Matteau debuted for the Devils on January 19, 2013, against the New York Islanders.

 Matteau signed an entry-level contract with the Devils on August 14, 2012.
 He played in his sixth NHL game on February 7, 2013, against the Tampa Bay Lightning, making his contract take effect.

 Matteau recorded both his first career NHL point and goal at 16:31 into the second period on February 9, 2013, against Marc-André Fleury of the Pittsburgh Penguins at the Prudential Center.

 During the 2015–16 season, having been unable to attain a regular forward role, Matteau was traded by the Devils to the Montreal Canadiens in exchange for Devante Smith-Pelly on February 29, 2016.

 On July 1, 2017, Matteau as a free agent signed a one-year, two-way deal the Vegas Golden Knights.

 After two seasons within the Golden Knights organization, Matteau left Vegas as a free agent.
 On August 22, 2019, Matteau was signed to a one-year AHL contract with the Cleveland Monsters, affiliate to the Columbus Blue Jackets.
 Serving in a leadership role with the Monsters, Matteau registered 12 goals and 28 points through 50 games in the 2019–20 season, before he was signed to a two-year, two-way contract with the Blue Jackets on February 19, 2020, and was immediately recalled to join the Blue Jackets in his return to the NHL.
 He scored his first NHL goal in more than four years in his first game with the Blue Jackets on February 20, 2020, against the Philadelphia Flyers, the same team he had scored his last NHL goal on December 4, 2015, while a member of the New Jersey Devils.